 Watching videos can help you a lot in learning the French language.
-This can be a fun way to learn vocabulary and French slangs and you won’t have the feeling that you are learning!
+This can be a fun way to learn vocabulary and French slang and you won’t have the feeling that you are learning!
 I made a selection of actual French YouTubers talking about different topics.
-Finally, you can find a video of each youtuber whose preview does not appear by clicking on his name.
+Finally, you can find a video of each YouTuber whose preview does not appear by clicking on his name.

 French Youtubers: Comedy